bkesterbyld/maroon-potato/src/pages/faq.md

           high throughput operations and calculations where either speed is essential or concurrency becomes a real problem.
-By putting data sets into memory, you can do calculations in nanosecond timeframes while aslo avoiding physical database contention, CPU racing and other nasty computer science problems.
+By putting data sets into memory, you can do calculations in nanosecond timeframes while also avoiding physical database contention, CPU racing and other nasty computer science problems.
       - title: Cras tincidunt lobortis feugiat vivamus at augue eget arcu?
         content: >-